-Finally, we depict the delivery performances of BubbleRap and Bubble-TLDA in Reality and Sassy in Figs. 7-8 and 89, respectively, based on the four performance metrics mentioned before.
-For Bubble-TLDA, we consider two distinct friendship thresholds for each scenario: for Reality $F{th}$ =150ks and 300ks, but-and for Sassy $F{th}$ =2ks and 3ks.
-Since the primary purpose of TraLDA is to enhance fairness in forwarding across network nodes, we notice in these figures that this is achieved: Bubble-TLDA can improve the traffic distribution fairness of Bubble-TLDA has a little impact on the delivery rate, i.e. Bubble-TLDA keeps the delivery success rate as high as that of BubbleRap.
-In addition, Bubble-TLDA with a lower friendship threshold ( $F{th}$ ) can give a more significant impact on reducing the GINI index.
-As mentioned in Table-1, the lower friendship threshold ( $F{th}$ ) means the wider influences of hub nodes on their neighbourhoods, resulting in more non-hub nodes can increases their popularity and, in turn, may become better relays.
-For example, -can decrease the GINI index of BubbleRap, while maintaining the delivery success rate as high as BubbleRap in both mobility scenarios.
-Additionally, in Fig. 9-10 we show the distribution of traffic load among nodes in Reality for BubbleRap and Bubble-TLDA ( $\xi$ =0.8, $F{th}$ =150ks).
-Bubble-TLDA is clearly capable of significantly reducing the relay traffic managed by the most popular nodes (hub nodes), while, on the other hand, simultaneously increasing the total relay traffic handled byon most a large number of non-hub nodes, and thereby improving traffic load balancing across network nodes in the network (a lower GINI index compared to BubbleRap as shown in Fig. 7 (lower left)).-
+Finally, we depict the delivery performances of BubbleRap and Bubble-TLDA in Reality and Sassy in Figures 8 and 9, respectively, based on the four performance metrics mentioned before.
+For Bubble-TLDA, we consider two distinct friendship thresholds for each scenario: for Reality F{th} = 150 ks and 300 ks, and for Sassy F{th} = 2 ks and 3 ks.
+Since the primary purpose of TraLDA is to enhance fairness in forwarding across network nodes, we notice in these figures that this is achieved: Bubble-TLDA can improve the traffic distribution fairness in both scenarios, indicated by the reduced of GINI index.
+The improved traffic fairness of Bubble-TLDA has a little impact on the delivery rate, i.e., Bubble-TLDA keeps the delivery success rate as high as that of BubbleRap.
+In addition, Bubble-TLDA with a lower friendship threshold (F{th}) can give a more significant impact on reducing the GINI index.
+As mentioned in Table 1, the lower friendship threshold (F{th}) means the wider influences of hub nodes on their neighbourhoods, resulting in more non-hub nodes that can increase their popularity and, in turn, may become better relays.
+For example, in Figure 10 we show the distribution of traffic load among nodes in Reality for BubbleRap and Bubble-TLDA ($\xi = 0.8$, $F{th} = 150$ ks).
+Bubble-TLDA is clearly capable of significantly reducing the relay traffic managed by the most popular nodes (hub nodes), while, on the other hand, simultaneously increasing the total relay traffic on a large number of non-hub nodes, and thereby improving traffic load balancing across network nodes.